IDSP22/Final_Project_Deep_Sedation/README.md

 # Final_Project_Deep_Sedation
-We will create a prototype app that helps clinicians to assess the degree of deep sedation on patients with respiratory failure.
+We will create a prototype app that helps clinicians to assess the degree of deep sedation on patients with respiratory failure accross culture.

 Points to tackle: